lukeasrodgers/backbone-js-externs/README.md

 - `export CC_PATH={path/to/compiler.jar}`
 - from this directory: `cd test && ruby test_externs.rb`

-This will spit out a bunch of errors.
-Many of them are irrelevant, related to missing jQuery externs, etc., while others indicate genuine shortcommings (to be rectified) in the Backbone externs file.
+This will spit out some errors, all of which *should* be false positives, related to some deliberately funky ways that the Backbone tests call Backbone and Underscore methods.

 ## TODO